Academany/fabzero/program/electronics/production.md

 * If you fabricated the ISP ribbon cable and IDC connector inspect the terminal with a microscope.
 Make sure no wires are touching each other.
 * Check the board in a microscope.
 Check all the solder joints.
 Look for cold soldering.
 Check for shorts.
 Check for bad soldering.

 There is no magic in debugging. **No one on Earth will be able to tell you what happens with your board**.
 This is just a systematic process.
-Just try everything and make a debugging table so I or anyone can help you with that.
+Just try different solutions and make a debugging table so other people can help you with that.

 Good luck and happy electronics production!

-TODO want to go double sided, multilayer?
 ---
 [Back to Summary](../summary.md)